marschall/hibernate-batch-sequence-generator/README.md

   <version>1.1.0</version>
 </dependency>
 ```

-This sequence generator combines the advantages of several existing sequence generators and avoids their disadvantages
+This sequence generator combines the advantages of several existing sequence generators and avoids their disadvantages:

 - [hi/lo](https://vladmihalcea.com/2014/06/23/the-hilo-algorithm/)
   - all database access has to be aware of it
-  - there is no clear relationship from the current sequence value to the column value
+  - there is no clear relationship between the current sequence value and the column value
 - `pooled` and `pooledlo`
-  - `INCREMENT BY` value has to be set on the database sequence
+  - `INCREMENT BY` has to be set on the database sequence
   - direct use of the sequence can cause a lot of identifier waste
   - the pool size and the `INCREMENT BY` value need to match
 - `IDENTITY`